Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

-We compare three improved baselines (TDB, Few-shot, LLM-D).
-Fig.\ref{fig_human_llm} shows a Pearson correlation of $r=0.68 (>0.5), p=0.0003 (<0.001)$, indicating a statistically significant positive correlation between human and LLM evaluations.
-In Fig.\ref{fig_human_select}, annotators preferred NAMeGEn in 81\% of cases, far surpassing Few-shot (13\%), LLM-D (3\%), and TDB (3\%).
-These results align with LLM-based evaluations, validating both NAMeGEn’s superiority and the reliability of automatic metrics.
+We compare our framework with three representative baselines (TDB, Few-shot, LLM-D) in human evaluation.
+Pearson correlation of $r=0.68(>0.5),p=0.0003(<0.001)$ (Fig.\ref{fig_human_llm}) indicates a statistically significant positive correlation between human and LLM evaluations.
+In Fig.~\ref{fig_human_select}, MAGIC-HMO is selected in 81\% of cases, substantially higher than Few-shot (13\%), LLM-D (3\%), and TDB (3\%).
+These results are consistent with the LLM-based evaluations, suggesting the effectiveness of our method and the reliability of the automatic metrics.